 - The ePortfolio signature assignment should be a credit-bearing assignment, which counts as a portion of the course grade.
 Instructors may grade it based on completion or use a detailed scoring rubric.
 We also encourage instructors to endorse students’ Showcases directly on their ePortfolios to add credibility.

 In order to help implement the ePortfolio Signature Assignment, here at IUPUI CyberLab and CN we have created a Canvas sample module and shared it through Canvas Commons.
 This module uses the IUPUI Computer Information and Graphic Technology (CIGT) program as an example.
 Any institutions and academic programs are welcome to modify this module to create their own version for course instructors to use.

 - The first four items of the sample module provide introductory content to get students ready for the signature ePortfolio assignment.
 We recommend that course instructors deliver these modules in the first half of their course.
 Ideally, these four items could be addressed in a foundation course that every student takes.
 This way, the first four introductory items can be excluded from subsequent courses.

 - Items five and six of the sample module provide the ePortfolio signature assignment templates.
 Instructors will choose one of them to use in a given course.
 They need to pay attention to the highlighted instructor notes, modify the assignment description and the grading settings, and remove all instructor notes before making the assignment available to their students.

 - The last item, a peer review activity, is recommended but optional.
 It can be an extra-credit assignment graded based on completion.

-Note: search “CIGT ePortfolio signature assignment” or go to this URL https://lor.instructure.com/resources/0403f5fdf36f420cacc4f3faea6d31c7?shared to find this sample module in Canvas Commons.
+Note: search “CIGT ePortfolio signature assignment” or go to this URL https://lor.instructure.com/resources/0403f5fdf36f420cacc4f3faea6d31c7?shared (click this link again if the first time does take you to the specific content) to find this sample module in Canvas Commons.